thumbspage — Image-Gallery Web Pages for Folders

 thumbspage turns an images folder into an easily viewed gallery.
 It automatically makes image thumbnails, an HTML thumbnail-links index page, and HTML image-viewer pages for all the images in a source folder, all of which can be customized by content creators.
 The static results can be viewed offline or online in any web browser.

 In a bit more detail, given a folder of image files, this program generates an HTML index page with generated thumbnail links for each image in the folder.
-This page's links in turn open either generated HTML viewer pages with navigation links, or the full-size images directly using browser-native (i.e., built-in) display.
+This page's links in turn open either the full-size images directly using browser-native (i.e., built-in) display; or generated HTML viewer pages with the image scaled to your view, gallery navigation links, and file-info popups on filename clicks.

 The net effect is intentionally static: generated results reflect the folder's contents at build time only, but do not require a web server, and can be viewed both offline and online in any desktop or mobile browser.
 As such, this program can be used both for websites, and non-web use cases such as program documentation and general viewing.